yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

   simulated INT8 in `quantize.py` prices the accuracy — unchanged at 8 bits —
   and says nothing about the speed.

-- **Head pruning is possible now and not implemented.** `model/attention.py` replaced `nn.MultiheadAttention`, so the projections are four `nn.Linear` and nothing structural stands in the way of dropping a head.
-What is missing is the plan: `prune.py` scores feed-forward channels and knows nothing about heads, so somebody has to decide what a head's importance is.
-Quantization already benefits — coverage went from 49% of the student to 98%.
 - **Pruning scores by weight magnitude**, which ignores what the activations do.
 A Taylor or activation-aware criterion is the obvious next thing to try, and the prune/fine-tune/re-measure cycle is what would say whether it pays.